jerryp1/mapcomp/mpc4j-native-tool/README.md

 java --version
 ```

 If you cannot see the version information, then you may need to install Java on your own.
 We recommend installing Java from [oracle.com](https://www.oracle.com/java/technologies/downloads/).
-Recall that if you just want to run `mpc4j`, higher Java versions are OK.
-However, if you want to develop `mpc4j`, you may need to install JDK8.

 By default, Java will be installed under the path like `/Library/Java/JavaVirtualMachines/jdk-XX.X.X.jdk/Contents/Home` or `/Users/USERNAME/Library/Java/JavaVirtualMachines/JDK_NAME/Comtents/Home`.
 After you find the Java installation path, run the following command to open `bash_profile`.